The 50 Most Beloved TV Couples of All Time

 Kristina and Adam, Parenthood

 The thing that set them apart was that they faced these hardships together and also celebrated their many achievements along the way.
-The Braverman family was a big one, but so was the love that they all had for each other—and there was no bond stronger than the one between Kristina and Adam.
+The Braverman family was a big one, but so was the love they all had for each other—and there was no bond stronger than the one between Kristina and Adam.

 Damon and Elena, The Vampire Diaries